 One temple that has played a crucial role in the history of Buddhism in Japan is Enryaku-ji Temple.
 Located on the top of Mt.
 Hiei on the border of Kyoto and Shiga prefecture, Enryaku-ji is the head temple of the Tendai sect of Buddhism.
 The temple was built by Saicho, the founder of the Tendai sect and of the most important influential monks in Japanese history.
 Throughout its history, Enryaku-ji was a powerful temple.
 It frequently held sway over the courts of Kyoto, was very wealthy.
 During the Kamkura Period, many of the monks who studied there went on to found their own sects of Buddhism, and some even became politician.
 The temple even had it own army!
 Their army was so strong that it fought against the infamous warlord, Oda Nobunaga.

-Here is some basic information you might find useful when you are planning to go to Enryaku-ji.
+You should definitely visit it when you are in Japan!
+So, Here is some basic information you might find useful when you are planning to go to Enryaku-ji.

 Getting to Enryaku-ji Temple

 Enryaku-ji is a bit hard to access by public transportation.
 There are mainly two ways to aceess: Eizan Cablecar from Kyoto city and Sakamoto Cablecar from Otsu city.

 If you are planning to go to Enryaku-ji from Kyoto or Osaka, taking the Eizan Cablecar is the easiest way.